4 Tips for a Flawless edTech Product Development Timeline

 A simplified edTech product timeline.

-Whether you use a custom spreadsheet or fancy planning software, your timeline is the place to house a list of your deliverables, including links to your edTech product designs.
+Whether you use a custom spreadsheet or fancy planning software, your product timeline is the place to house a list of your deliverables, including links to your edTech product designs.
 Designed well, your product development timeline is the one-stop shop for everything related to your project.

 Panic!
 Just kidding.
 Knowing that your edTech product development timeline will shift is like knowing the sun will rise in the east.
 It’s inevitable.
 And, if your team is used to working in an agile framework, they already know that milestones will likely change.